Surviving the Crash after your Crush

 I've been 'lucky in love' ~or perhaps just very discerning.
-All my significant (lengthy) relationships have been harmonious and loving.
+All of my significant, lengthy relationships have been harmonious and loving.
 These were the right men at the right time, and we enjoyed mutual admiration and respect.
 When I met someone who felt a bit 'off' to me, I declined a second date.
 Having trusted my instincts my instincts saved me from a lot of heartache.
 Let this literature serve as a guide, that can help you learn to honor and material attempts to explore and expose borderline